2018 BIOFLORIDA CONFERENCE SPEAKERS

 Scripps Research - Florida Campus

-Ron Davis is the Founding Chair of the Department of Neuroscience at the Scripps Research Institute, Florida.
-He is one of the nation’s leading experts on the molecular and cellular biology of learning and memory and the human disorders that disrupt memory, including bipolar disorder, schizophrenia, and Alzheimer’s disease.
+Ronald Davis is a Professor in the Department of Neuroscience at the Scripps Research Institute Florida.
+He was the Founding Chairman of the Department from 2009-2018, growing the department from 5 neuroscientists to now more than 100 studying brain function and dysfunction.
+Davis is a leading expert on the biology of memory formation and the brain disorders that disrupt memory.
+His current biomedical research focuses on unraveling the secrets of memory formation and forgetting and developing new therapeutics for neuropsychiatric disorders.
 Prior to joining the Scripps Research Institute, he was the R.P.
-Doherty-Welch Chair of Science at the Baylor College of Medicine, holding professorial appointments in the Departments of Molecular and Cellular Biology, Human and Molecular Genetics, Psychiatry and Behavioral Sciences, and Neuroscience.
-He was Vice Chair for Research in the Department of Psychiatry and Behavioral Sciences as well as the Director for the Center for Memory and Learning at that institution.
-Prior to his academic appointments at the Baylor College of Medicine, he was the Senior Neuroscientist at the Cold Spring Harbor Laboratory in New York.
-Davis completed his doctorate in genetics at the University of California, Davis and postdoctoral research at the California Institute of Technology.
+Doherty-Welch Chair of Science at the Baylor College of Medicine, holding an appointment as Professor for approximately 20 years in multiple scientific and clinical Departments.
+He was the Vice Chair for Research in the Menninger Department of Psychiatry and Behavioral Sciences and the Director for the Center for Memory and Learning at that institution.
+Prior to his tenure at the Baylor College of Medicine, he was the Senior Neuroscientist at the Cold Spring Harbor Laboratory in New York.
+Davis completed his doctorate degree in genetics at the University of California and pursued postdoctoral research at the California Institute of Technology in Pasadena.

-Davis has received numerous awards for his research, including the Scholars and Development Awards from the McKnight Brain Research Foundation, the Michael E. DeBakey Excellence in Research Award, a Distinguished Investigator Award from the National Alliance for Research on Schizophrenia and Depression, a Senior Scholars Award in Aging from the Ellison Medical Foundation, and a Jacob Javits Neuroscience Investigator Award from the National Institutes of Neurological Disorders and Stroke.
+Davis serves continually as a consulting reviewer for many different scientific journals and NIH Study Sections.
+He serves on the Editorial Boards for several journals including Learning & Memory and Neuron.
+He has received significant recognition for his research discoveries, including a Scholars Award from the McKnight Brain Research Foundation, the Michael E. DeBakey Excellence in Research Award, a Distinguished Investigator Award from the National Alliance for Research on Schizophrenia and Depression, a Senior Scholars Award in Aging from the Ellison Medical Foundation, a Jacob Javits Neuroscience Investigator Award from the National Institutes of Health, and a competitive Research Program Award from the National Institutes of Health.
+In 2009, he was elected as a Fellow of the American Association for the Advancement of Science.

 Ken Dawson-Scully, PhD